detiuaveiro/assignment-1---vulnerable-ehealth-application-grupo_25/project/README.md

 HTML:
 - Logout button DONE
 - Logo redirect to dashboard DONE
-- Details about next appointment redirect to appointment (should be details about patient, because appointment is not yet made)
+- Details about next appointment redirect to appointment (should be details about patient, because appointment is not yet made) DONE
 - Today's Exams -> Today's Appointments DONE
 - Apresentar mensagem "Bem-vindo {nome}"  DONE